Malayalam: Geographic distribution and population

-Malayalam is a language spoken by the native people of southwestern India and the islands of Lakshadweep in Arabian Sea.
+Malayalam is a language spoken by the native people of southwestern India and the islands of Lakshadweep in the Arabian Sea.
 According to the Indian census of 2011, there were 32,413,213 speakers of Malayalam in Kerala, making up 93.2% of the total number of Malayalam speakers in India, and 97.03% of the total population of the state.
-There were a further 701,673 (1.14% of the total number) in Karnataka, 957,705 (2.70%) in Tamil Nadu, and 406,358 (1.2%) in Maharashtra.
+There were a further 7,74,057 (2.22% of the total number) in Karnataka, 7,26,096 (2.05%) in Tamil Nadu, and 406,358 (1.2%) in Maharashtra.

 The number of Malayalam speakers in Lakshadweep is 51,100, which is only 0.15% of the total number, but is as much as about 84% of the population of Lakshadweep.
 Malayalam was the most spoken language in erstwhile Gudalur taluk (now Gudalur and Panthalur taluks) of Nilgiris district in Tamil Nadu which accounts for 48.8% population and it was the second most spoken language in Mangalore and Puttur taluks of South Canara accounting for 21.2% and 15.4% respectively according to 1951 census report.
-25.57% of the total population in the Kodagu district of Karnataka are Malayalis, and they form single largest linguistic group accounting for 35.5% in the Virajpet Taluk.
+25.57% of the total population in the Kodagu district of Karnataka are Malayalis, and they form the single largest linguistic group accounting for 35.5% in the Virajpet Taluk.
 Around one-third of the Malayalis in Kodagu district speak the Yerava dialect according to the 2011 census, which is native to Kodagu and Wayanad.

 In all, Malayalis made up 3.22% of the total Indian population in 2011.
 Of the total 34,713,130 Malayalam speakers in India in 2011, 33,015,420 spoke the standard dialects, 19,643 spoke the Yerava dialect and 31,329 spoke non-standard regional variations like Eranadan.
 As per the 1991 census data, 28.85% of all Malayalam speakers in India spoke a second language and 19.64% of the total knew three or more languages.

 Just before independence, Malaya attracted many Malayalis.
 Large numbers of Malayalis have settled in Chennai, Bengaluru, Mangaluru, Hyderabad, Mumbai, Navi Mumbai, Pune, Mysuru and Delhi.
 Many Malayalis have also emigrated to the Middle East, the United States, and Europe.
 There were 179,860 speakers of Malayalam in the United States, according to the 2000 census, with the highest concentrations in Bergen County, New Jersey, and Rockland County, New York.
 There are 144,000 of Malayalam speakers in Malaysia.
 There were 11,687 Malayalam speakers in Australia in 2016.
 The 2001 Canadian census reported 7,070 people who listed Malayalam as their mother tongue, mainly in Toronto.
 The 2006 New Zealand census reported 2,139 speakers.
 134 Malayalam speaking households were reported in 1956 in Fiji.
-There is also a considerable Malayali population in the Persian Gulf regions, especially in Dubai and Doha.
+There is also a considerable Malayali population in the Persian Gulf regions, especially in Dubai, Kuwait and Doha.